 A Vietnam vet does a quick assessment on the situation.
 Given that this situation could turn lethal — not for the kids but the POC that they are confronting — he moves in without thinking.

 You know what the kids do?
 They surround him.
 Strength in numbers.
-They know 45 is in charge.
+Above all, they know 45 is in charge.
 They’ve just confronted women.
-No piece-of-shit colored person is going to intimidate them.
+Similarly, no piece-of-shit colored person is going to intimidate them.

 They have nothing to lose.